kayembi/Tarscape/README.md

 ## About

-Tarscape is a Swift package for reading and writing Tar archives.
+Tarscape is a Swift package for reading and writing Tar archives on macOS and iOS.

 ## Usage